-The Academic Services Center (ASC) provides undergraduates with extensive year-round academic assistance, including individual tutoring, group study sessions, mentoring, academic success and study skills workshops, personal and social advising and referrals.
-These programs and activities are designed to help students maximize their academic performance while pursuing degree programs
+The Academic Services Center offers activities that provide undergraduates with extensive academic assistance, through individual tutoring, group study sessions, mentoring, academic success and study skills workshops, personal and social advising, and referral assistance, throughout the year These programs and activities are designed to help students maximize their academic performance while pursuing degree programs.

 Tutorial Services: Individual and group tutoring are available in a wide range of subject areas.
-All tutors are recommended by faculty members, and they are screened by the Academic Services Center.
+All tutor faculty recommendations are screened by the Academic Services Center.
 In addition to the services mentioned above, the ASC publishes a directory of tutors for students who wish to select and pay for their own tutors.
-This Tutorfind directory, updated regularly, is available in the Academic Services Center.
-Tutorfind lists are also available to departments and local community agencies each semester.
+This Tutorfind directory is available in the Academic Services Center and is updated regularly.